 Salted

-The Salted encryption type comprises two parts: the first part is the addition of a combination of letters and numbers, called a hash, to the beginning of your password before you push it through hashing.
-The second part is the hashing process or algorithm through which the password goes through afterwards.
+The Salted encryption type comprises two parts: the first part adds a combination of letters and numbers, called a hash, to the beginning of your password before you push it through hashing.
+The second part is the hashing process or algorithm through which the password goes afterwards.
 For the hacker to decode your message, they must know the hashing algorithm you used.
+You can use the same Salt to decode all messages or a different Salt for every message.

 How to Encrypt a Password?